-Remember that Christian women were instructed in 1 Timothy 2:9-15 to be modest not adorning their hair with braided hair and with gold and pearls.
-The passage is clear that this behavior was immodest and insubordinate.
-By not letting the hair hang down, women would dishonor God’s headship.
-By braiding the hair up, women were or appeared to be in rebellion to subordinating to the birthright of men to lead and teach.
-Also, 1 Peter 3:1-6 applied this to a wife’s subordination to her husband where she was not to be insubordinate by arranging her hair and be adorned in gold.
-See, this was their custom and culture that powerful women of authority would dress as though higher than others even in pagan worship.
-Remember that women in this time led worship to Diana and Dionysus.
-The Diana temple contained vault safes (Morton, “Deceiving Winds”).
-Apparently, some Christian women still arranged and adorned their hair upon their heads rather than letting their long hair hang down showing the glory of God, Christ, and man (1 Cor.
+In 1 Peter 3:1-6, Peter also applied the decorating of hair to a wife’s subordination to her husband, whereas she would not insubordinate by arranging her hair adorned in gold.
+See, this was their pagan custom that powerful women of authority would dress as though higher than others.
+Remember that women in this time led worship to Diana and Dionysus, where women could exercise power (Morton, “Deceiving Winds”).
+Apparently, some Christian women still arranged and adorned their hair upon their heads and did not let their long hair hang down showing the glory of God, Christ, and man (1 Cor.
 11:15).
-The Spirit of Christ taught through the Apostles that a woman’s hair was to hang down in such a way that is modest and glorified herself, her husband, Christ, and God.
+The Spirit of Christ taught through the Apostles that a woman’s hair was to hang down in such a way that is modest and glorified herself, her husband, and God’s headship.

-Consider what James Coffman had to say about a woman’s hair being her covering:
+Consider what James B. Coffman had to say about a woman’s hair being her covering:

 Every man praying or prophesying, having his head covered, dishonoreth his head.